kubewarden/docs/docs/howtos/Rancher-Fleet.md

 ## Installing

-The Kubewarden charts are standard charts, they have dependencies (such as `cert-manager`), and depend transitively on each other
+The Kubewarden charts are standard charts, they depend transitively on each other

 `kubewarden-crds` ← `kubewarden-controller` ← `kubewarden-defaults`